Yengo National Park: Features

 The course of the Macdonald River flows from the northwest of the national park towards the southeast, where it reaches its confluence with the Hawkesbury River.

 Bushfires of 2019/2020

 In the summer of 2019/2020, Yengo National Park was engulfed in the largest bushfire from a single ignition point that Australia has known; this fire became known as the Gospers Mountain Fire.
 Nearly all the national park was burnt.

 Wildlife

-This is a place of great biodiversity.
-The park is home to over 50 species of mammals, such as wombats, wallaroos, koalas and gliding possums and over 200 species of birds.
+The park supports more than 50 species of mammals, including common wombat, common wallaroo, and koala, and over 200 bird species, among them gang-gang, yellow-tailed black and glossy black cockatoos and superb lyrebird.

+Vertebrate fauna surveys of southern Yengo National Park and the adjoining Parr State Conservation Area confirmed 30 threatened fauna species, with the bush-tailed rock-wallaby identified as the highest priority for conservation management.
+Other high-priority threatened species include the regent honeyeater, squirrel glider, broad-headed snake, masked owl and brush-tailed phascogale.